igorwojda/android-showcase/README.md

 these operations is to create high-quality data source for the `domain` layer, not to perform any business logic (`domain` layer `use case` responsibility).

 - **Mapper** - maps `data model` to `domain model` (to keep `domain` layer independent from the `data` layer).
-- **Retrofit service** - defines a set of API endpoints.
+- **RetrofitService** - defines a set of API endpoints.
-- **Data model** - defines the structure of the data retrieved from the network and contains annotations, so Retrofit (Moshi) understands how to parse this network data (XML, JSON, Binary...) this data into objects.
+- **DataModel** - defines the structure of the data retrieved from the network and contains annotations, so Retrofit (Moshi) understands how to parse this network data (XML, JSON, Binary...) this data into objects.

 ### Data flow